L'Atalante: Plot

 Jean, the captain of the canal barge L'Atalante, marries Juliette in her village.
-They decide to live aboard L'Atalante along with Jean's crew, the scruffy and eccentric Père Jules and the cabin boy.

-The couple travel to Paris to deliver cargo, enjoying a makeshift honeymoon en route.
-Jules and the cabin boy are not used to a woman aboard, and when Jean discovers Juliette and Jules talking in Jules' quarters, Jean flies into a jealous rage by smashing plates and by sending Jules' numerous cats scattering.
+They choose to live aboard the barge with Jean's eccentric crew, Père Jules and the cabin boy.
+As they travel to Paris to deliver cargo, they enjoy an impromptu honeymoon.
+Jules and the cabin boy, unaccustomed to having a woman on board, cause tension when Jean finds Juliette and Jules talking in Jules' quarters.
+In a jealous outburst, Jean smashes plates and scatters Jules' many cats.

-Arriving in Paris, Jean promises Juliette a night out, but Jules and the cabin boy disembark to go see a fortune teller.
-This disappoints Juliette because Jean cannot leave the barge unattended.

-Later, however, Jean takes Juliette to a dance hall.
-There, they meet a street peddler who flirts with Juliette, dances with her, and asks her to run off with him.
-This leads to a scuffle with Jean, after which he drags Juliette back to the barge.
-Juliette still wants to see the nightlife in Paris however, so she sneaks off the barge to go see the sights.
-When Jean discovers that she left the barge, he furiously casts off and leaves Juliette behind in Paris.
+In Paris, Jean promises Juliette a night out, but Jules and the cabin boy leave to see a fortune teller, leaving Juliette disappointed since Jean cannot leave the barge unattended.
+Later, Jean takes Juliette to a dance hall, where a street peddler flirts with her, dances with her, and invites her to run away with him.
+A confrontation with Jean ensues, and he drags Juliette back to the barge.
+Still craving Parisian nightlife, Juliette sneaks off to explore the city.
+When Jean discovers she is gone, he angrily sets sail, leaving her behind.

-Unaware that Jean has already sailed, Juliette goes window shopping.
-When she returns and finds the barge gone, she tries to buy a train ticket to the barge's next destination, but someone steals her purse before she is able to.
-She is forced to find a job so she can afford to live and eventually travel to Le Havre to meet the barge: her activities during this period are unclear.
+Juliette spends the day window shopping, unaware Jean has already left.
+When she returns to find the barge gone, she tries to buy a train ticket to follow it but is robbed of her purse.
+Forced to find work, Juliette eventually makes her way to Le Havre to meet the barge, though the details of her journey remain unclear.

-Meanwhile, Jean comes to regret his decision, and slips into depression.
-He is summoned by his company's manager, but Jules manages to keep him from losing his job.
-Jean recalls a folk tale that Juliette once told him.
-She said that one can see the face of one's true love in the water.
-He attempts to recreate this by dunking his head in a bucket, and, failing that, jumping into the river.
-Jules decides to leave and try to find Juliette.
-He finds her in a store and they return to the barge where the couple reunite and happily embrace each other.
+Meanwhile, Jean regrets his actions and falls into a deep depression.
+He is called by his company's manager, but Jules prevents him from losing his job.
+Jean recalls a folk tale Juliette told him about seeing the face of one's true love in water.
+He attempts to replicate it, first dunking his head in a bucket, then jumping into the river.
+Deciding to search for Juliette, Jules finds her in a store.
+They return to the barge, where the couple is joyfully reunited.